-The 2024 Intended Use Plan (IUP) for the Clean Water State Revolving Fund Program (CWSRF) is used to communicate Kentucky's CWSRF plan for state fiscal year 2025 to potential borrowers from the CWSRF, public wastewater systems, the public, the U.S. Environmental Protection Agency (USEPA), and other interested parties.
+The 2026 Intended Use Plan (IUP) for the Clean Water State Revolving Fund Program (CWSRF) is used to communicate Kentucky's CWSRF plan for state fiscal year 2026 to potential borrowers from the CWSRF, public wastewater systems, the public, the U.S. Environmental Protection Agency (USEPA), and other interested parties.
 The IUP is prepared in accordance with Title VI of the Clean Water Act (CWA) and the Further Consolidated Appropriations Act, 2020 (Pub.
-L. 116-94, December 20, 2019) and is a requirement for participation in the Clean Water State Revolving Fund Program (CWSRF).
+L. 116-94, December 20, 2019) and is a requirement for participation in the CWSRF.

-The CWSRF plan for FY 2025 will include the Base Program as well as additional funding provided through the Bipartisan Infrastructure Law (BIL) as Supplemental Base funding and Emerging Contaminants funding.
+The CWSRF plan for State Fiscal Year (SFY) 2026 will include the Base Program as well as additional funding provided through the Infrastructure Investment and Jobs Act as Supplemental Base funding and Emerging Contaminants funding.
 Projects to be considered for funding through the CWSRF are submitted during the Call for Projects.
 Projects are reviewed for eligibility and ranked for funding priorities.
-145 projects were considered for funding from the CWSRF.
-The total amount requested is approximately \$922 million.
-The total project need from all funding sources is approximately \$1.27 billion.
+161 projects were considered for funding from the CWSRF.
+The total amount requested is approximately \$1.25 billion.
+The total project need from all funding sources is approximately \$1.69 billion.
 The requests are primarily to fund construction but include planning and design.
 The IUP is to serve as the public documentation of the list of projects anticipated for funding as shown on the Comprehensive Project Priority List.
-This Project Priority List (PPL) is provided in Appendix A. For State Fiscal Year (SFY) 2025, the Fund has available just over \$101.7 million with \$66.2 million available in Base funding, \$33 million available in Supplemental Base funding, and \$2.5 million available in Emerging Contaminants funding.
+This Project Priority List (PPL) is provided in Appendix A. For SFY 2026, the Fund has \$120.8 million available, with \$82.6 million available in Base funding, \$35.7 million available in Supplemental Base funding, and \$2.5 million available in Emerging Contaminants funding.

 An annual IUP is required by Title VI of the CWA and is an integral part of the process to request the federal funds.
 Each year, the US Congress authorizes funding for the CWSRF through the USEPA.
 The USEPA prepares allocations for states to receive the funds by way of a Capitalization Grant.
-The current IUP is for the 2024 Capitalization Grant, which is the FFY of October 1, 2024 through September 30, 2025.
-This IUP identifies how the funds available to Kentucky's CWSRF will be used during the SFY of July 1, 2024 through June 30, 2025.
+The current IUP is for the 2025 Capitalization Grant, which is the FFY of October 1, 2024 through September 30, 2025.
+This IUP identifies how the funds available to Kentucky's CWSRF will be used during the SFY of July 1, 2025 through June 30, 2026.

 The IUP identifies how the funds will be used to support the goals of the CWSRF.
-The 2025 IUP includes:
+The 2026 IUP includes:

-- 1. A description of the short and long term goals of the CWSRF; - 2.
-The criteria and methods established for selecting projects; - Administration and operation policies of the CWSRF established by the KIA for compliance with requirements of the US Congress authorization as administered by the USEPA; - 4.
+- 1. A description of the short and long-term goals of the CWSRF; - 2.
+The criteria and methods established for selecting projects; - 3.
+Administration and operation policies of the CWSRF established by the Kentucky Infrastructure Authority (KIA) for compliance with requirements of the US Congress authorization as administered by the USEPA; - 4.
 The public participation process; - 5.
 The sources and uses of available funds; and - 6.
-The Project Priority List a list of eligible projects whose sponsors expressed interest in low interest rate loans from the CWSRF.
+The PPL a list of eligible projects whose sponsors expressed interest in low interest rate loans from the CWSRF.